 Students should begin thinking about an Honors Thesis or Project in their third year at Brown.
 Those who study in Spain or Latin America in the spring of their junior year may want to write to professors they might want to work with, indicating their potential thesis interests.
 Ideally, students will begin to research topics and prepare a reading list for the thesis during the summer before their senior year.

 The Department expects students to have two readers for their honors thesis or project.
 Typically, the first reader and advisor for the project will be a faculty member in Hispanic Studies.
 Both readers and the students will agree on the amount of consultation required and deadlines for submitting drafts and completing readings, It is important that all parties have a clear sense of procedures and deadlines.

-Students planning to write an Honors Thesis in Hispanic Studies must submit the titles and abstracts of their project, along with the names and signatures of their advisor and second reader by October 15.
-(Link to Proposal Form).
+Students planning to write an Honors Thesis in Hispanic Studies must submit the titles and abstracts of their project, along with the names and signatures of their advisor and second reader by October 14.
 If the honors proposal is accepted, students will register in HISP 1980 for the spring semester.